take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Make sure you use your own username
 - Check that Branch specifies "*/Master"
 - Go to "Build" and select "ADD BUILD STEP".
 Choose "Proces Job DSLs".
-- Select "Use the provided DSL Script"
+- Select "Look on Filesystem" and enter dsl.groovy
 - click "Save"
+- take a look at your current Dashboard
-- Run the job
+- Run the job and watch in awe
+- look at your Dashboard after the run

-__So to resume our Bootcamp:__
+## So to summarize our Bootcamp:

-1. Start using Jenkins
+1. __Start using Jenkins__
-2. ?
+2. __?__
-3. Profit
+3. __Profit__

 So there you have it.
 Jenkins in a nutshell.
 Hopefully you'll be able to start using this at our customers or in your personal projects!